 The network topology used in our simulations is shown in Fig. 2.
+This topology has been used extensively in previous MIP handover performance studies [4], [5].
 In the figure, AR1 and AR2 stand for two access routers.
 MH initially has an IP address of 2.0.1 (IP1) when it is associated with AR1.
 After moving into the overlapping region, MH will get new IP address 3.0.1 (IP2) from AR2, which will make it have two IP (IP1 and IP2) available at the same time.
 Once MH moves out of the coverage of AR1, the IP1 is deleted and only IP2 is available.
 In the figure, MIPv6 uses HA, while SIGMA uses it as Location Manager.
 Router2 in the topology will act as an MAP point in HMIPv6 and FHMIPv6, while act as only a normal router in FMIPv6 and SIGMA.
 The link characteristics, namely the bandwidth (Megabits/s) and propagation delay (milliseconds), are shown on the links.